rlancaste/stellarsolver/README.md

  - Go to your Start Menu and Open the program

 # What else do I need to install
-One of the big goals of the SexySolver is to eliminate all the external programs, configuration files, and setup currently required by programs like
+One of the big goals of the StellarSolver is to eliminate all the external programs, configuration files, and setup currently required by programs like
 Astrometry.net.
 But no matter what, you will still need some index files which contain the star positions astrometry will match your stars with to get a solve.
 That being said, it would really help for the testing purposes to install the other methods of plate solving for comparison purposes.
 Also note that another goal of this project is to try to improve the parameters and the way that we use the external programs as well for an alternative plate solving method.